 Students will be able to combine digital fabrication methods, including 3D printing, laser cutting, woodworking and electronics, to create a functional item.

 I’ve got feedback on my project and rubric from both my colleague, with whom I tested the lesson, as well as an AI agent, to have different points of view on the matter.
 Both had differing opinions on how well the project and assessment rubric complemented the learning outcomes.
-My co-teacher thought the project was open-ended but complex enough to encapsulate all the learning outcomes proposed and understood the rubric wasn’t for grading but more of a general elevation list for future improvement, while the AI agent was very rigid and wanted the project and rubric to cover exactly what the learning outcomes said as literally as possible.
+My co-teacher thought the project was open-ended but complex enough to encapsulate all the learning outcomes proposed and understood the rubric wasn’t for grading but more of a general elevation list for future improvement.
+He himself was challenged in many parts of the project but he felt the it was the right amount of challenge for the students to be able to get to the proposed learning goals.
+Meanwhile, the AI agent was very rigid and wanted the project and rubric to cover exactly what the learning outcomes said as literally as possible.

 I’m inclined to work in a middle ground between the two.
 As the designer of the lesson plan, I feel the project and rubric works for its purposed, but in the future there’s some changes that can make for a more in-depth activity.
 Particularly, the AI suggested having categories for how well sound is understood, like making sure you can properly adjust pitch and volume in the instrument while knowing why its happening, which would be a bit too advanced for the age range I’m working with but its implementation can help to adapt this lesson for older learners, as well as making sure more than one digital fabrication is implemented, which I believe is a good observation.